geoffwatts/cbus2zigbee/README.md

 * light, to indicate a lighting object
 * switch, to indicate a switching object
 * sensor, to indicate a sensor object
-* exposed=exposes_name, to tie a C-Bus user parameter or lighting object to an exposed Zigbee value
+* exposed=exposes_name, to tie a C-Bus user parameter, measurement or lighting object to an exposed Zigbee value
 * type=number|boolean, to specify the data type ("number" is the default)
 * parameter=parameter, to specify an alternate for a 'parameter' value in the 'exposes' value of a Zigbee object.
 The default is "parameter".